AdamHansrod/platformer/README.md

 *[Minikube Dnsmasq wrapper installed](https://github.com/superbrothers/minikube-ingress-dns )

 ### Kubernetes Platform Architecture
-We now have a choice whether we’re going to continue the use of our platform DNS component and load balancing components and run them as ‘headless’ services in kubernetes terminology, or use the in-built kubernetes kube-dns and Ingress services to manage this functionality within the platform.
+We now have a choice whether we’re going to continue the use of our platform DNS component and load balancing components and run them as ‘headless’ services in kubernetes terminology, or use the in-built kubernetes kube-dns and Ingress services to manage this functionality within our platform.

 For the purpose of using and learning more kubernetes features, we’re going to use the kube-dns and Ingress features of Kubernetes, leaving us just with the App and the Repository components.

-We’re going to encapsulate our App and Repository images into their own Pods, which will allow us to govern how those containers will run.
+We will encapsulate our App and Repository images into their own Pods, which will allow us to govern how those containers will run.

-To manage our Pods, we’ll use the Deployment resource, which will internally manages a Replica Sets that ensures there are enough Pods to satisfy according to the configuration.
+To manage those Pods, we’ll use Deployment resources, which will internally manage a Replica Sets that ensures there are enough Pods to satisfy according to the configuration.

-To enable interaction with the Pods (which are inherently disposable), we’ll expose a consistent way to access them by using a Kubernetes a Service.
+To enable cluster network ingress to the Pods (which are inherently disposable), we’ll expose them by using a Service.

+To enable external network ingress to our services, the Ingress resource will take requests and forward them to the Services.

-The bootstrap process is:
+The platform bootstrap process is now:

 * Start local docker repository

 * Start minikube cluster